appcelerator-archive/titanium_mobile_blackberry/README.md

 2. login: username = devuser password = devuser
 3. The log files are located at /accounts/1000/appdata/<your app id>/logs
 4. You can use tail -f to stream log updates.
 Note you will need to re-start tail between application runs.

+10) The easiest way to target running on a device is to use Titanium Studio and follow the instructions on the preview site.
+You can also use the deploy-device script under /tools folder and edit the script to match your configuration.
+You will first need to generate and install a debug token on the the target device as outlined below:

+1. Register for a set of signing keys at https://www.blackberry.com/SignedKeys/codesigning.html (note the signing pin number)
+2) After receiving the signing certs put them somewhere locally.
+3) From a command window run "cd /Applications/bbndk/host_<IP_ADDRESS>/darwin/x86/usr/bin/
+4) From a command window run "./blackberry-signer -register -csjpin <SIGNING_PIN> -storepass <STORAGE_PASSWORD> <PATH_TO_RDK_KEYS>.csj <PATH_TO_PBDT_KEYS>.csj"
+5) From a command window run "./blackberry-debugtokenrequest -storepass <STORAGE_PASSWORD> -devicepin <DEVICE_PIN> debugtoken.bar"
+6) From a command window run "./blackberry-deploy -installDebugToken <PATH_TO_DEBUG_TOKEN>/debugtoken.bar -device <DEVICE_IP>  -password <DEVICE_PASSWORD>

 How to Setup and Build the Titanium BlackBerry SDK (Native Platform Drop-In)